This article may contain compensated links. See our full disclosure here

 - BUDGET – Hotel Perseo – just steps from the Duomo, this modern 3 star hotel even has a rooftop terrace with city views

-AirBnBs near the Duomo Florence
+apartment and AirBnBs near the Duomo Florence

 Oltrarno / Santo Spirito area